 Cages and aviaries must have at least one side (one of its horizontal dimensions) clad in an opaque material, so that the occupants are not vulnerable on all sides to viewing and disturbance.

 Birds of prey subject to restraint by tethering for part of their lives must be flown at least four times a week unless tethered under veterinary advice for medical treatment.
 Licence holders must not permanently tether any bird.
 All birds must be given the opportunity to fly or move around freely during part of the year, for example in an aviary (free lofted) for rest periods from sale, demonstrations, breeding or moulting.
 The recommended period is a minimum of one month in a twelve-month period but daily or overnight is preferred.
+As articulated earlier, this is problematic and can conflict with welfare considerations – see 7.2 Prescription in this area is very difficult and blanked statements are not appropriate nor workable.
+Any demand that raptors are flown free to any schedule other than that determined appropriate by their keeper is fraught – variables such as physical condition, psychological readiness (state of training), weather, suitability of the physical environment, must take precedence over all other stipulations.
+To do otherwise risks the welfare of the raptor in a most profound manner

 Higher Standard